 Introduction: Deadlift Form Tutorial

-Going to the gym, working out, and lifting weights have become very popular for both males and females in recent years.
+Going to the gym, working out, and lifting weights have become very popular for both males and females.
 Everyone wants be to "thicc", and I do too!
-And you read somewhere or heard from someone that Deadlift is a great exercise to grow your glutes, thighs, back, and overall posterior chain.
-But, you don’t know really know how to do it, it doesn’t feel right, or you injure yourself quite often.
+And perhaps you read somewhere or heard from someone that deadlift is a great exercise to grow your glutes, thighs, back, and overall posterior chain.
+But, you may not know how to deadlift or it may not feel right.
 Well, you are at the right place.

 In this instructable, I will explain, step-by-step, how to deadlift properly without injuries.

 Step 1: Equipment

 - Access to a gym with a barbell and weights, obviously